robot131/robot131.github.io/_pages/interests&skills.md

 ---

 My research interests including:
 + Computational imaging
 + Miniaturized device design
 + Computer Vision
 + Deep learning methods and it's applications in solving inverse imaging problems.

+For more detailed information about my academic and research experiences, you can also refer to the [Research](../_pages/research.md), and  [Publications](../_pages/publications.md) of this website.

 # Skills